Flotapponnier/libft/README.md

 Add the following lines to your Makefile to compile and link libft with your project:

 # Makefile example for another project

+To use **libft** in another project, you need to compile it and link it with your program.
+The following **Makefile** snippet ensures that `libft.a` is built before compiling your own project:
 <pre>
 LIBFT_DIR = ./libft
 LIBFT = $(LIBFT_DIR)/libft.a